sato3238/pot-sdk-doc/Install_Dependent_modules_Windows10.md

-# Sample code and dependent module
+# Sample code and dependent modules

 ***The most important part of coding plugin is making a good functional sample code.***

-## Starting point ascii art example
+## Starting point - the ascii art example
-To begin with there is an old fashioned [ascii art](https://en.wikipedia.org/wiki/ASCII_art) at `terminal` or `CMD.EXE`.
+To begin with, there is an old fashioned [ascii art](https://en.wikipedia.org/wiki/ASCII_art) at `terminal` or `CMD.EXE`.
 We will show this example as a new plugin.

 ![figlet.org](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/04-dependent-modules/figlet-org.png)

 [Figlet](http://www.figlet.org) is an imprementation to build **BIG** ascii art characters from normal text.
-And you can find esaily `python figlet` module at google or pypi.
+And you can easily find `python figlet` module at Google or pypi.

 ![pyfiglet](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/04-dependent-modules/pyfiglet.png)

-## Need to install dependent module
+## Need to install dependent modules

 You can install `pyfiglet` using pip:
 ``` sh